Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_semi_join.rst

 Hash Semi-Join
 ==============

-Hash Semi-Join resides in ``L1/benchmarks/hash_semi_join`` directory.
-This project shows FPGA performance of the following query with random-generated data, implemented with `hashSemiJoin` primitive.
+Hash Semi-Join resides in the ``L1/benchmarks/hash_semi_join`` directory.
+This project shows the FPGA performance of the following query with random-generated data implemented with the `hashSemiJoin` primitive.

 .. code-block:: bash